SableReiko/Text-based-rpg-claude/the-garden-remembers.md

 That was one failure among many.
 Over months of running a single persistent RPG campaign with an LLM as Game Master — one player character, a living world, an economy, a population, save states carried across chats, platforms, and model versions — I ended up running an accidental research program in long-horizon LLM reliability.
 The failures were funny in a game.
 They would not be funny in a production agent.
 This post is the autopsy file: what broke, why it broke, and the behavioral rules that stopped it from breaking again.

-The full framework is public and free: **[REPO LINK]**.
+The full framework is public and free: **(https://github.com/theobliviax/Text-based-rpg-claude)**.
 What follows is why each piece of it exists.

 ## The setup, briefly